 More than ever before, this issue can be compounded by extreme youth, with even college athletes now able to benefit financially from their name, image and likeness (NIL).
 In 2023, The Athletic reported that a five-star football recruit had signed an NIL deal that could be worth more than $8 million by the end of his third year of college.

 For athletes who get a shot at the professional leagues, some will sign highly lucrative contracts.
 However, many pro athletes have shockingly brief careers.

 According to research by the RBC Sports Professionals group, the average career length for a professional athlete is generally between five and seven years.
 That heightens the need for specialized wealth planning that will take an athlete from their first million dollars through a potentially lengthy retirement.

 Sudden riches and fame

-Pro athletes also discover that their fame often affords entry into the rarefied lifestyle of celebrities, said Susan Bradley, founder of Sudden Money Institute and member of the Financial Education Advisory Board for the NFL Players Association.
+Pro athletes also discover that their fame often affords entry into the rarefied lifestyle of celebrities, says Susan Bradley, founder of Sudden Money Institute and member of the Financial Education Advisory Board for the NFL Players Association.

-“There are a lot of concierge services built into their life because of who they are,” Bradley said.
+“There are a lot of concierge services built into their life because of who they are,” Bradley says.
 When athletes are getting VIP treatment, they can become insulated from the real world of day-to-day finances and end up overspending as they get accustomed to a richer lifestyle.